Eninger/programming_courses/README.md

 # python-courses
-training python snipets of code i feel like doing
+training python and snipets of code i feel like doing